To carve a sculpture based on a lost drinking fountain - and gift it to The Friends of Kennington Park for display.

 I propose to carve a faithful limestone and bronze replica of this urn which was once a central part of the park, and to gift it to The Friends of Kennington Park for public display within the security of the park's cafe.

-Every lunch hour I would walk through the gorgeous park at the heart of Kennington, and find myself looking at the empty granite basin where the bronze urn and water spouts of the Felix Slade Drinking Fountain once stood before being lost to theft in 1863... and again in the 1950s.
+An empty granite basin sits at the heart of Kennington Park where the bronze urn and spouts of The Felix Slade Drinking Fountain once stood.
+The bronze has been lost twice to theft: once in 1863 and again in the 1950s.

-Right: The proposal drawing for the design of the fountain (The Felix Slade Drinking Fountain, Kennington Park, Architect: Charles H. Driver 'The Builder', March 22nd, (1862)).
+Above: The Felix Slade Drinking Fountain as it looks today and when it was installed (Kennington Park, Architect: Charles H. Driver 'The Builder', March 22nd, 1862)

 The story goes that Felix Slade once requested a glass of water from the occupants of the lodge within the park, who produced “a glass of tepid water in a dirty glass and charged him 3d for it.”
 Slade went home and brooded over this.
 In the evening he sent for an architect, and the result was “a fountain presented to the park of the value of 500 guineas.”

 I propose to carve a faithful replica of the original bronze urn, researching and referencing surviving prints and photographs to match the original as fully as possible.
 I shall carve it from limestone and cast the details in bronze.
 It will then be given into the care of the Friends of Kennington Park to display on behalf of the people of this London borough, as a thank you for the work they do to maintain this much loved green space in the heart of the city.